 1. Identify the purpose.

 “The purpose of upgrading to a new ABC digital mixer is for replacing the existing mixing console, which has several bad channels.
 The existing church service uses all the channels and now problems with this limitation are arising on a regular basis.
 Additionally, the existing booth equipment does not include audio control capabilities that would be included in the new ABC digital mixing board.
-These addition control capabilities would improve the quality of the audio production.”
+These additional control capabilities would improve the quality of the audio production.”

 2. Identify the benefits.